ubercellogeek/pi4cluster/README.md

 ## Files

 I've included the standard `.stl` model files as well as the `.f3d` Fusion360 files in case anyone would like to modify what I've created.
 I write code by day, so my 3d modeling skills are next to null.
-I make to promises as to the quality of the design.
+I make no promises as to the quality of the design.
 Files are located in the `design` folder.

 I've also included the Ansible scripts I used to get the whole cluster bootstrapped.
 It's a fork of [jduncan-rva's wonderful Ansible playbook](https://github.com/jduncan-rva/kube-pi-lab).
 All credit goes to him for that work.